osquery/osquery/docs/wiki/installation/cli-flags.md

 When using **tls**-based config or logger plugins, a single TLS host URI is used.
 Using separate hosts for configuration and logging is not supported among the **tls**-based plugin suite.
 Provide a host name and optional port, e.g.: `facebook.com` or `facebook.com:443`.

-`--tls_persist_transport`
+`--tls_keep_alive=true`

-TLS persistent transport support.
-Once a secured connection is established it can be used to send multiple HTTPS requests to TLS server.
+Reuse TLS session sockets.

-`--tls_persist_transport_timeout=3600`
+`--tls_keep_alive_timeout=3600`

-Persistent TLS transport timeout in seconds (default 3600 seconds).
-Once a persisent transport is created its life time is governed by this flag.
-If this value is set as zero then transport nerver times out unless of-course other end closes the connection or an error occurs.
+Once a socket is created the life time is governed by this flag.
+If this value is set as zero then transport never times out unless the remote end closes the connection or an error occurs.

 `--tls_client_cert=`